Wavefront .obj file: Geometric vertex

 A vertex is specified via a line starting with the letter v.
 That is followed by (x,y,z[,w]) coordinates.
 W is optional and defaults to 1.0.
+W scales the point.
+The point (x,y,z,w) corresponds to the point (x/w,y/w,z/w).
 A right-hand coordinate system is used to specify the coordinate locations.
 Some applications support vertex colors, by putting red, green and blue values after x y and z (this precludes specifying w).
 The color values range from 0 to 1.

 Parameter space vertices

 A free-form geometry statement can be specified in a line starting with the string vp.
 Define points in parameter space of a curve or surface. u only is required for curve points, u and v for surface points and control points of non-rational trimming curves, and u, v and w (weight) for control points of rational trimming curves.